scmorrison/tmux-sessions/README.md

 # Scripts

+* [tmux-command-center] - Start a three window session (system, tools, misc) using PWD as the name of the session.
 * [tmux-web-dev] - Start a three window session (server, vim, test) using PWD as the name of the session.
-* [tmux-command-center] - Start a three window session (system, tools, misc) using PWD as the name of the session.
+* [tmux-music] - Start a two window session (pianobar, mocp) using `music` as the name of the session.
+Create an ssh tunnel before launching `pianobar`.
+Launch `mocp` in the mocp window.

 # License